umutseven92/chrome-chatgpt-helper/README.md

 ## Disclaimer

 > [!IMPORTANT]
-> This extension does not collect any data whatsoever.
-It just bridges Google Chrome to ChatGPT; we are not responsible for ChatGPT generates.
-You are also responsible for any costs incurred by using this extension- this extension is free, but ChatGPT isn't.
-Like [mentioned above](./README.md#openai-api-key), set usage details.
+> This extension bridges Google Chrome to ChatGPT; we are not responsible for what ChatGPT might generate.
+You are responsible for any costs incurred by using this extension- this extension is free, but ChatGPT itself isn't.
+Like [mentioned above](./README.md#openai-api-key), set usage limits to avoid being overcharged.
+This extension does not collect any data whatsoever, not does it contain any tracking.

 ## Acknowledgments